Fraser-Parker Foundation

 - Trustee discretion and family philanthropic priorities

-- Long-standing relationships with supported organizations
+- Long-standing relationships with supported organisations

 - Traditional areas of family giving (arts and education)